 Lincoln himself is, then, in De Tocqueville’s sense an aristocratic writer, even to the point of finding his sources in the past.
 The man who had had from youth the “peculiar ambition” of being “truly esteemed of my fellow men, by rendering myself worthy of their esteem” (p.
 57), could have no quarrel with the fundamental idea of aristocracy.
 For he was himself an exemplification of Jefferson’s contention, set out in his correspondence with Adams (October 28, 1813), that aristocracy and democracy, the rule by the best and the rule by the people, have been made compatible in the United States, that the citizens in free election can and will—as he said, “in general,” and as we must say, on occasion—choose from among themselves the “natural aristoi,” the best by nature.
 The Gettysburg Address is the utterance of such an aristos, a man at the same time excellent in the antique sense and good in the common understanding.

-This article originally appeared in the St. John’s College Bulletin in April 1969.
+This article originally appeared in The College, a publication of St. John’s College (Volume 21, No. 1, 1969).
 It was given as a lecture on both St. John’s College campuses in the fall of 1968 and is a much shortened version of a study published in a supplement to The Palaestra, a student magazine.
 Page references are to Abraham Lincoln: His Speeches and Writings.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus does not have email).